Adman/blog/_posts/2020-04-17-virtual-background.md

 which is exactly what I was looking for:
 * Segmentation of person
 * Several pretrained models available
-* Models fast enough give reasonable latency (FPS)
+* Models fast enough giving reasonable latency (FPS)

 # Installing dependencies